-In their application, distributors must include Group 1 balances as of December 31, 2015 to determine if the threshold has been exceeded.
-A continuity schedule, found on sheet 3 of the rate generator model, must be completed as part of the application.
+In their application, distributors must include Group 1 balances as of December 31, 2016 to determine if the threshold has been exceeded.
+The continuity schedule, found on Tab 3 of the rate generator model, must be completed as part of the application.